 - Design elements are used repetitively, increasing predictability and intuitiveness.

 - Links, files, and icons are labeled with easy-to-understand, descriptive, and meaningful names.

-- Tables are used to organize data and include descriptive headers.
+- Tables organize data and include descriptive headers.

 - The hierarchy of material in a page or document is clearly indicated through heading styles.
 A table of contents may be included that allows learners to move easily throughout documents.